 While Webull’s charting features are powerful, some might find charting a little difficult to use on a mobile app.
 On the other hand, if you find yourself always on the go but need access to in-depth stock market research and charting capabilities, Webull is definitely for you.

 In the free investing app space, Webull's main competitor is Robinhood (check out our Robinhood review here).
 The big differentiator is that Webull supports stock trading, while Robinhood does not.

 However, Webull is missing some key features that would really make it powerful.
 They currently do not support options, mutual funds, bonds, OTC Bulletin Board or Pink Sheets stocks.
 Stocks that are under $1 and/or have a mkt cap of $10 million or less are restricted as well.

 If you're looking to get started trading stocks, Webull has a compelling offer - commission free trading.
-You won't find that anywhere else (as of now).
+There aren't many platforms that allow this right now.

 However, if you're a long term buy and hold investor, we think that there are better options elsewhere.
 Also, if you need access to other investments - like mutual funds - this isn't the platform for you.